 I scratch my head over the use of centimeters for length and inches for width on limiting novelty knives.
 I guess the TSA wanted to use both sides of the ruler.
 Someday, the United States will join the rest of the world and embrace the metric system.

 I suspect that TSA officials are big hockey fans because hockey sticks are now allowed on board.
 However, baseball bats are still banned, unless they are novelty size.
-You can also bring gold clubs, ski poles and lacrosse sticks on board.
+You can also bring golf clubs, ski poles and lacrosse sticks on board.
 Clearly, TSA officials are not baseball fans.

 But that bottle of water is still more of a threat on board than a hockey stick.